What's on This Month

-This baroque mansion, built in 1704 has become famous as a graphic illustration of the country house in decline.
-The house contains the natural history collection of the Harpur Crewe family, and interiors unchanged since the 1880's.
+Calke Abbey has become famous as a graphic illustration of the country house in decline with interiors unchanged since the 1880's and contains the natural history collection of the Harpur Crewe family.
+Administered by the National Trust.

 The Arboretum was England's first public park.
 It was given to the Town Council of Derby by Joseph Strutt - a local cotton mill owner and the first Mayor of the Reformed Borough of Derby.

 Covering a total of 12 acres with woodland, waterfall, spring bulbs, rhododendrons, fabulous borders, alpine scree and gravel garden.
 Delicious food served in the tea room with views of 3 counties.